ibm-cloud-docs/ContinuousDelivery/git_web_ide.md

 ### Eclipse Orion Web IDE
 {: #discard_changes_web}

-1. In the Working Directory Changes section, select the check box for each modified file that has changes you want to discard.
+1. In the Working Directory Changes section, select the checkbox for each modified file that has changes you want to discard.
 2. Click the Checkout icon ![Checkout icon](images/discard.png).

 ### Git terminal